infovista/VMDrill/README.md

 ## VMDrill Schema Description

-A configuration of the Storage Plugin is linked to one VistaMart©.
+A configuration of the Storage Plugin is linked to one VistaMart&reg;.
-Several configurations of the plugin can be created with different names to access more than one VistaMart©.
+Several configurations of the plugin can be created with different names to access more than one VistaMart&reg;.

 This name is in fact the schema name under with data can be requested.

-A VMDrill schema contains one table for each Top Vista (VistaMart© meaning) for which at least one instance exists in the linked VistaMart© database.
+A VMDrill schema contains one table for each Top Vista (VistaMart&reg;
+meaning) for which at least one instance exists in the linked VistaMart&reg;
+database.
 The table name is the Vista Name (e.g.: Router, 2G Cell)

 ### Tables Structure